 - 5 Pros and Cons of Samson Q2U

 - 8 So, which microphone do you buy in the end?

 The first microphone is the dynamic Samson Q2U.
-Suppose you don’t know, dynamic means that it takes a louder noise for a mic to pick it up.
+Suppose you don’t know; dynamic means it takes a louder noise for a mic to pick it up.
 Primarily, this mic is designed to reduce any background noise and is perfect to use in a room that isn’t sound-treated.

 This product was first available in 2004, and even 16 years later, it’s stood the test of time.
 It’s a handheld mic, so it’s good to use both on stage and the move if you’re, for example, doing interviews outside or going to crowded places such as conventions.
 If you don’t plan on moving around too much, you can mount it and put it on your desk.

 Another dynamic microphone, the